Makita XSH08 18V X2 Brushless Circular Saw

 How Much is the Makita XSH08 Really Like the XSH06?

 Even though it uses magnesium for the base, blade guard, and blade cover, the XSH08 is about a pound heavier at 11.3 pounds with both batteries on board.
+That’s due to the wider, larger shoe design.

 The bevel capacity drops from 56º to 48º and there’s only one stop at 45º.